mrxk/dev-env/README.md

 The following commands work together to create an isolated environment for running a single command that is isolated from other command invocations.

- * `rebuild --type run`: Build a run dev-env image in the current directory
+ * `rebuild --run`: Build a run dev-env image in the current directory
  * `run`: Run a command via bash in a dev-env container in the current directory
- * `rm --type run`: Remove a run dev-env container in the current directory
+ * `rm --run`: Remove a run dev-env container in the current directory
- * `rmi --type run`: Remove a run dev-env container and its associated image in the current directory
+ * `rmi --run`: Remove a run dev-env container and its associated image in the current directory

 The `run` command creates an image from the given environment (if one does not already exist) and then destroys and re-creates a single use container for the